Protimus/node-api-nosql/README.md

 # node-api
-This is a sample REST API created with NodeJS.
+This is a sample REST API created with NodeJS using NoSQL.